mpcq-network/mpcq-json-rpc-relay/docs/nonce-management-and-tx-pool.md

 ### FAQ

 - Does this guarantee out-of-order nonce execution without resubmission?
-  - No. Hedera does not maintain an execution buffer by nonce; users must resubmit later nonces if gaps existed when they were first sent.
+  - No. MPCQ does not maintain an execution buffer by nonce; users must resubmit later nonces if gaps existed when they were first sent.

 - Is `eth_getTransactionCount` cached?
   - The method skips cache for `latest`/`pending` style requests to keep results fresh; historical queries may be cached.